shashwatttttt/Text-To-speech/README.md

   🚀 Features:
     🎤 Customizable Voices: Choose from male or female voices or system-installed options.
-    ⚡ Adjustable Speed: Set speaking rate to suit your needs—fast or slow.
+    ⚡ Adjustable Speed: Set the speaking rate to suit your needs—fast or slow.
     🔧 Easy Integration: Reusable as a standalone script or as part of larger projects.
     👨‍💻 Interactive Mode: Simple prompts for user input and configuration.